 How does physical therapy help scoliosis?

-Our Evanston and Northbrook, IL physical therapist can help you retrain your body to function more effectively with your particular alignment issues.
+Our Evanston, IL physical therapist can help you retrain your body to function more effectively with your particular alignment issues.
 In addition, physical therapy increases your range of motion, as well as builds strength in parts of your body which have been weakened through misalignment.

 Physical therapy is also useful for scoliosis patients who have muscles and joints which have stiffened over time.
 Through massage therapy, your physical therapist will ease this tension, while redirecting movement.

 It’s never too late to begin physical therapy.
-Request an appointment at Skillz Physical Therapy in Evanston and Northbrook, IL to begin your treatment.
+Request an appointment at Skillz Physical Therapy in Evanston, IL to begin your treatment.